roberto-nai/KM4LAW2022/README.md

 # KM4LAW2022
 ## KM4LAW 2022 – Knowledge Management and Process Mining for Law (2022)

-The "pdf" folder contains the artcile.
+The "pdf" folder contains the article.

 If you use it, please cite: